withbelay/style/Style/Frontend/index.md

 ### [useRef](https://reactjs.org/docs/hooks-reference.html#useref)

 `useRef` allows you to create a mutable reference to an object that's `.current` property is whatever you give to it.
 The reference will exist for the full lifetime of the component.
 This might seem similar to state but updating a ref does not trigger a rerender.
-A common use case is keeping a ref to a specific comonent (typically an input) to manipulate it.
+A common use case is keeping a ref to a specific component (typically an input) to manipulate it.

 ```jsx
 // a simplified example from WOLF code